 Description: Each event should contain a pointer to the current state of the student's codebase.
 If the code has not changed since the previous event, the previous CodeStateID may be reused.
-TODO: how are we actually storing CodeStates?
+More information about how to represent CodeStates can be found further below in the document.